clevertask/react-sortable-tree/README.md

 ### expectItemBefore

-This helper tells you if an item is before "x" item.
-You don't need a function for after because it's a matter of targeting the items on their right places.
+This helper tells you if an item is before the "x" item.
+You don't need a function for after because it's a matter of targeting the items in their proper places.

 ```ts
 await expectItemBefore(page, expect, 'C', 'A');